 “The investment can be made in tangible property, shares, negotiable instruments, productive projects or projects which are deemed of national interest”

-The investor category allows individuals that have purchased real estate in Costa Rica either directly or by way of a Costa Rican corporation with a value of US$200,000 or more to qualify for investor residency.
+To reach citizenship by investment individuals that have purchased real estate in Costa Rica either directly or by way of a Costa Rican corporation with a value of US$200,000 or more to qualify for investor residency.
 You can also combine investments to reach the investment threshold.

 Be sure to properly document the value of the investment with official government records and a Costa Rican Certified Public Accountant (CPA) since the government will look at official documents to verify the investment.